michaelwfc/csapp/docs/chapter 9 Virtual Memory.md

        (*p  <= len)))   \\ too small
   p = p + (*p & -2);    \\ goto next block (word addressed)

 ```

-Can take linear time in total number of blocks (allocated and free)
-In practice it can cause “splinters” at beginning of list

-- Next fit:
+#### Next fit:

-  Like first fit, but search list starting where previous search finished
+- Like first fit, but search list starting where previous search finished
+- motivated by the idea that if we found a fit in some free block the last time, there is a good chance that we will find a fit the next time in the remainder of the block.

+Pros:

-  Should often be faster than first fit: avoids re-scanning unhelpful blocks
+- Should often be faster than first fit: avoids re-scanning unhelpful blocks

+Cons:

-  Some research suggests that fragmentation is worse
+- Some research suggests that fragmentation is worse

-- Best fit:
+#### Best fit:

 Search the list, choose the best free block: fits, with fewest bytes left over

+Pros:

-  Keeps fragments small—usually improves memory utilization
+- Keeps fragments small—usually improves memory utilization

+Cons:

-  Will typically run slower than first fit
+- Will typically run slower than first fit

-#### Implicit List: Allocating in Free Block
+### 9.9.8 Splitting Free Blocks(Allocating in Free Block)

+Once the allocator has located a free block that fits, it must make another policy decision about how much of the free block to allocate.

 Allocating in a free block: splitting
 Since allocated space might be smaller than free space, we might want to split the block